Valentine’s Day Messages 2026 for Your Love, Cards and Texts

 Funny Valentine’s Day Texts for Your Partner

 A set of funny Valentine’s Day texts for a partner who enjoys light teasing.
-The humor stays affectionate, not lazy, awkward or mean.
+The humor stays affectionate, never lazy, awkward, or mean.

 Happy Valentine’s Day.
-I love you more than I love cancelling plans, and honestly, that is a serious commitment.
+I love you more than I love canceling plans, and honestly, that’s a serious commitment.

-You are my favourite person to annoy, my favourite person to feed, and the only person I would share dessert with after saying I was full.
+You’re my favorite person to annoy, my favorite person to feed, and the only person I’d share dessert with, even after I said I was full.

 Happy Valentine’s Day to the person who knows all my weird habits and still chooses to stay.
 Brave.
 Romantic.
 Slightly concerning.